 of Diseases Treated by

-Treatment of Male and Female Infertility by BCRO Fetal Precursor Cell Transplantation
+Treatment of Untreatable Male and Female Infertility by BCRO Fetal Precursor Cell Transplantation

 Male infertility is in 50% of instances a cause of the infertility of a couple.

-The success rate of treatment of male infertility, in particular of azoospermia, the lack of sperm, or of oligospermia, 'too little sperm', or damaged sperm, etc., with modern medical therapies, has been close to zero.
+The success rate of treatment of male infertility, in particular of azoospermia, the lack of sperm, or of oligospermia, 'too little sperm', or damaged sperm, etc., with modern medical therapies, has been close to zero forcing the childless couple to resort to the sperm donors in order to have a child of their own.

 In our experience with a few patients with azoospermia the treatment by BCRO cell transplantation alone had a very low success rate,